yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### Would you know whether Facebook's hiring process has a preference for single-page resumes?

 As an interviewer for FB senior-ish candidates, I have seen some horrendously long resumes.
 So I would think single-page is not a hard rule, more of a recommendation.
 If you are exceeding a single page, then you are likely including too many things.
 [My own resume](https://docs.google.com/document/d/13c8KsKSsP5biJT8N70aLULyq-I5ywuWrxRxr2faQTK4/) is a 2-column one with small-ish font which I used in my last job hunt in 2017.
-It has got me replies from recruiters even before I started working at Facebook.
+It has got me replies from recruiters.
+This was before I started working at Facebook, so the Facebook branding isn't the main reason.

 ### I'm an international student at SMU, does Facebook sponsor employment pass?

 IANAL.
 But we have had international students interning at Facebook before and are currently working at Facebook.
 Please check with the recruiter.

+### I'm from SUTD and my schedule is pretty weird!
+I'm graduating next year so should I apply for internship or a job?

+If you have any spare summers left, you can and should go for an internship.
+IMO passing an internship interview is easier than a full-time interview, and likely leads to a better conversion package also if you have performed well during the internship.

 ### Am I eligible to work overseas in US/London/Canada?